 The Academic Dishonesty policy may be found here:

-The Accessibility policy may be found here:
+The Accessibility services, request process, and contact information may be found here:

 The University’s FERPA policy may be found here:

 What is the Tuition Refund policy for the Vinod Chachra IMPACT Lab?

 Learners who withdraw from IMPACT through census date will not be charged any tuition and fees.
 Census date is the 15th of the month following enrollment.
 For example, if a learner enrolls any time during the month of October, s/he could withdraw at any point through November 15th and receive a full tuition refund.